 If you’re using power tools, it’s critical that your power supply can handle them.
 Most homes can handle your workshop’s power needs, but there is a chance you’ll need to upgrade the system if the old wiring in your garage or basement can’t handle it.

-For small shops, Bob Vila recommends at least one 20-amp line for tools and an additional 15-amp line for lights.
+Bob Vila recommends at least one 20-amp line for tools and an additional 15-amp line for lights for small shops.

 Think It Through